All Episodes

 Now, the unsettling truth is that you and your family are increasingly on your own.

-Luckily, the former head of training for the FBI and the USCCA, they are partnered to bring you something I wish I had years ago.
+Now, luckily, the former head of training for the FBI and the USCCA, they have partnered to bring you something I wish I had years ago.

-Now, inside you're gonna learn proven ways to deter criminals and protect your home.
+Now, inside, you're going to learn proven ways to deter criminals and protect your home.

-You're gonna learn self-defense mindsets and techniques from world-renowned experts as well as seven firearm drills that could save your life.
+You're going to learn self-defense mindsets and techniques from world-renowned experts, as well as seven firearm drills that could save your life.

 Export Selection